-For more information, stop by the Office of Enrollment Services located on the first floor of College Center, or go to the Lion’s Den.
+For more information, stop by the Office of Enrollment Services located on the first floor of College Center, or go to the Registration information, under the Student tab, in the RV Commons section of Lion’s Den.

 Educational Opportunity Fund

-The EOF program attracts a diverse student population, including recent high school graduates, non-traditional age students, and single parents.
-Incoming EOF students are required to attend the mandatory EOF Orientation (a week before fall classes begin).
-The orientation is designed to provide them with a base knowledge about what they can expect from the program as well as introduce them to key players that will assist in the student support services of EOF students.
+RVCC EOF attracts a diverse student population, including recent high school graduates, non-traditional age students, transfers from other institutions, and parents.
+Incoming EOF Scholars are required to attend the mandatory EOF Orientation (a week before fall classes begin).
+The orientation is designed to provide new scholars with a base knowledge about what they can expect from RVCC EOF, help them understand what is expected from a college student, as well as introduce them to key players that will assist in the student support services that RVCC EOF provides.

 - Have earned a high school diploma or the equivalent

-- Be eligible for the Tuition Aid Grant (TAG)
+- Be eligible for EOF per the NJFAMS/HESAA website (www.njfams.hesaa.org)

 - Demonstrate economic eligibility, evaluated on the New Jersey State eligibility scale